DR-Analytics-Recruitment/interview-resources/001-power-bi/marking-rubri.md

-# Marking Rubric
+# Marking Rubric ✏️

 The purpose of this marking key is to provide a standardised framework for evaluating the Power BI skills of candidates based on their submitted .pbix files.
 # Power BI Assessment Rubric

 This repository contains the evaluation criteria used to assess Power BI skills during the hiring process.
-We aim for a comprehensive evaluation that includes various facets of Power BI from data connectivity to presentation.
+We aim for a evaluation that includes various facets of Power BI from data connectivity to presentation.
 Candidates' projects will be scored based on the following criteria.
+It's important to note that skill level and role seniority must be accounted for in evaluation.

 ## Table of Contents